Xerol/arena-respawn/README.md

 **Default value (Tournament):** `31`

 Controls the amount of time between a point being captured and the point becoming available to double cap (for an instant win).

+#### `ars_tournament_blindbans`
+**Default value:** `0`

+This feature is experimental.
+Set to `1` to enable.
+Bans now display as "HIDDEN" when made, and neither team can ready until both teams have set a ban.
+Duplicate bans are allowed, leaving 8 out of the 9 classes available for play in that match.

 ## Extra stuff